 The HWY went to Tehachapi, which is where I needed to resupply.
 I easily got a ride into town, even though there was little traffic at the overpass.
 My ride said he stopped because he felt sorry for me, standing in the wrong place.
 So I asked him where it was that most people get rides.
 He said just a few miles down the road and I later figured out that there is another junction south at Willow Springs Rd, a further 8 miles down the trail.
 That makes sense for NOBOs but would have meant another 3 hours of walking for me.
 There are a lot of things that make sense for NOBOs but not SOBOs, but everyone is trained to think only one way.

 I got dropped off at the Dollar Tree, of which I am becoming quite the patron.
 I can get all my junkfood there for really cheap.
 For instance, I got a 6 pack of honeybuns at 180 calories each.
 That’s 1080 calories for $1.
 I have been reading all the labels, trying to find the densest junk.
 It’s been working, as I haven’t felt like I am starving.

-I was going to do a quick in and out of town but I had texted Stellar and found that he was staying with Kuba (I was spelling it wrong before) at a trail angel’s house.
+I was going to do a quick in and out of town but I had texted Stellar and found that he was staying with Kuba at a trail angel’s house.
 He wrote a whole paragraph about how awesome the place was but I stopped reading at ‘hot tub’.
 I was sold.
 Just as I came out of the dollar store, a huge Lincoln rolled up and parked awkwardly.
 It was Stellar and Kuba, borrowing a car.
 Wow, what service!
-For the second town in a row, I had wheels!
+For the second town in a row, I had wheels in town!

 We did more shopping, then went back to the house.
 It was in another development well outside of town called Stallion Springs.
 The guys couldn’t remember exactly where the place was so we drove around for awhile, looking at all the nice homes.
 Finally we found it and made ourselves at home.